What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 Q. Can I use retinol daily?

-Yes, but beginners should start 2–3 times per week and gradually increase.
+Yes, but if you’re a beginner, you should start 2-3 times per week and gradually increase.

 Q. Is retinol safe for sensitive skin?